kitku15/GastruloidKit/README.md

 ```

 ## Preprocessing
 Before this library is used, the user will have to manually crop, adjust and create binary masks for all channels in the image using ImageJ.
-First you will have to convert all your .czi images into tiff as all the GastruloidKit takes images in tiff format.
+First you will have to convert all your .czi images into .tiff as GastruloidKit takes images in .tiff format.
 Arrange all of your czi files in a specific directory in this format:
 ```
 CHIP_REPEATS
 ├── 1